dabblyou/routine-keeper/README.md

 ## Challenges

-The app can calculate probabilities, but it cannot make a 100% reliable statement.
+*Routine Keeper* can calculate probabilities, but it cannot make a 100% reliable statement.
 For users with a obsessive-compulsive disorder, it can at best provide support, but it can in no way replace treatment.
 To protect privacy, intimate spaces may be excluded from tracking by the app.

 ## What next?